nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Added

 - add new public function 'updateSource'
-  - for changing the source at lifetime of the player without destroy/re-setup
+  - htmlFor changing the source at lifetime of the player without destroy/re-setup
   - the video element will be kept
   - pass the subobject 'source' of the config object
   - the Promise return's the new complete config